Is your website undermining your sales team?

 Step 0: Become aware & take responsibility

 Researching has never been so easy.
-Many firms make a huge mistake assuming that the sales team's relationship-building skills are all they need to rake in the new business.
+Many firms make a huge mistake assuming the sales team's relationship-building skills are all they need to rake in the new business.

 Step 1: Assess EVERYTHING